duopeng/Cas13a_guides_Influenza/README.md

 <br>

-# Guide prediction pipeline stage 1: download and process Influenza genomes
+# Guide prediction pipeline stage 1: download Influenza genomes

 ### download Orthomyxoviridae genomes/sequences
 note that for the downloads, we use genomes and sequences interchangeably.